localdevices/pyorc/docs/api.rst

     Velocimetry.camera_shape
     Velocimetry.h_a

+.. _masks:

 Temporal masking methods
 ------------------------

-The mask methods below either require or may have a dimension "time" in the data.
+The mask methods below either require or may have a dimension ``time`` in the data.
 Therefore they are most logically applied before doing any reducing over time.

 .. autosummary::